Finistere/antidote/README.rst

 ******************

 *Dependency Manager* is dependency injection module for Python 2.7 and 3.4+.
-It was designed to work with simple decorators which infer all the configuration from type annotations.
+It is designed to work with simple decorators and annotations.
+The goal is to recognize dependencies and inject them automatically.
 Key features are:

 - Dependencies bound through type annotations and optionally from variable names and/or mapping.
 - Simple decorators to handle pretty much everything.
-- Standard dependency injection features: singleton, factories (provider), auto-wiring
+- Standard dependency injection features: singleton, factories, auto-wiring (automatically injecting dependencies of defined services, etc.)
 - Python 2.7 support (without annotations, obviously :))
 - Integration with the `attrs <http://www.attrs.org/en/stable/>`_ package (>= v17.1).